VeritasSoftware/MomentonCodingChallenge/README.md

             *   The API calls into the Repository.

 *   an Unit Test project
     *   This contains unit tests for the Repository.

-The Angular 5 CLI app front end has

-*   a component called company-hierarchy

-    *   This calls the API using HttpClient
-    *   Displays the result

 **Data structure:**